Richard Wagener: Works

 with wood engravings by Richard Wagener.

 From Here and There was published by Mixolydian Editions in 2022.
 This book presented twenty wood engravings seen in botanical collections around the world including London, Edinburgh, Melbourne, Kretinga, Vienna, Helsinki, Costa Rica, and California.
 Information about the plants and the locations where they were seen accompany the engravings.

-The 2024 Fine Press Book Association's Collector's Prize was awarded to Mixolydian Editions and Nawakum Press for their book A Bonsai Shaped Mind.
+The 2024 Fine Press Book Association's Collector's Prize was awarded to Mixolydian Editions and Nawakum Press for their book A Bonsai Shaped Mind/Postures of the Heart.
 This book presents short essays, stories, and translated poetry by Marc P. Keane with Wagener's engravings of bonsai plants, specimens from the George Weyerhaeuser Pacific Rim Bonsai Collection at the Pacific Bonsai Museum in Federal Way, Washington.

 The Book Club of California published their 243rd publication in 2024.
 From California presented the poetry of Dana Gioia with the engravings of Richard Wagener.
 The book was designed by Wagener who also printed the engravings from the original wood blocks.
 Norman Clayton printed the text.
 Cover paper was created by Rebecca Chamlee.

 Wagener again teamed up with Robert Bringhurst to design In the Beginning, a contemporary, reflective look at the theme of Genesis by poet Robert Bringhurst published by Mixolydian Editions, 2025.
 Handmade paper for the cover was created by Heather Peters at Society of Hermits, Canyon Country, California.

 Wagener's archives, 1974 - 2020, are held by the Library of Congress.